HeartArmy/HeartArmy/README.md

 I am a 20 year old **aspiring backend developer** who is studying **Computer Science** at NYU Abu Dhabi :purple_heart:

 #### I love coding to automate stuff and for social good.
-Currently trying to get better at low level programming using C++
+Currently trying to get better at low level programming using C++.

 ---